 The county’s only tertiary medical center recently upgraded the robotic technology it has been offering since 2018, increasing the benefits and expanding the number of procedures that can be performed.
 In addition, a growing number of Mercy surgeons are being trained on the technology, extending its benefits to significantly more patients.

 Robotic technology speeds patient recovery through smaller incisions.

 Among its many benefits, robotic technology enhances surgeons’ ability to see inside the body and provides better range of motion than the human hand.
 It also speeds patient recovery by replacing the large surgical incision required with traditional open surgery with a few small ones.

 The robot doesn’t act on its own; the surgeon directs all the robot’s hand movements using a state-of-the-art interface system.

 “It’s not a machine doing the surgery,” explains Roseburg surgeon Dr. Brent Soder.
-“The robot is doing what the surgeon directs it to do and mimicking the hand movements we do outside the body on the interface system.”
+“The robot is doing what the surgeon tells it to do and mimicking the hand movements we do outside the body on the interface system.”

-Surgeon Dr. Mark Donovan compares robotic procedures to laparoscopic (lap) surgeries, in which the surgeon manipulates tools inserted into small incisions.
+Surgeon Dr. Mark Donovan compares robotic procedures to laparoscopic surgeries, in which the surgeon manipulates tools inserted into small incisions.
 But there are important differences.

-“Performing a lap surgery requires us to use straight, rigid instruments that we can’t bend,” Dr. Donovan notes.
-“The robot’s ‘hands’ have six degrees of movement, so they bend and rotate far greater than a surgeon’s hands.”
+“Performing a lap surgery is like working with chopsticks,” Dr. Donovan notes.
+“We have to use straight, rigid instruments we can’t bend.
+The robot’s ‘hands’ have six degrees of movement so they bend and rotate far greater than the surgeon’s hands.”

 In addition, the robotic arms provide surgeons with high-definition, three-dimensional vision, which allows them to see a degree of depth not previously available.